simransuresh/simransuresh/README.md

 - 👋 Hi, I’m @simransuresh
-- 👀 Primary research interests in Modeling Geohazards, Atmosphere-Ice-Ocean interactions.
-I use satellite, in-situ observations and coupled models.
+- 👀 Primary research interests in Modeling Geodynamics and Ice-Solid Earth interactions.
+I use satellite, in-situ observations and coupled models for climate change projects too.
 - 📫 How to reach me simransuresh410@gmail.com (or) simran.suresh@uni-graz.at

 <!---